learnwithsudeshana/Batch-1/ec2-userdata-script-web-hosting/README.md

-# EC2 User Data Web Server with Hostname Display
+# Host a Simple Website on EC2 Using User Data Script

 This project demonstrates how to automatically install and configure a web server on an AWS EC2 instance using **boot (user data) scripting**.
 The web page dynamically displays the **instance hostname**, proving successful automated deployment.